1. Resume examples

 Copied!

-Unless you are in the hunt for an entry level job, you have seen hundreds of resumes from job seekers, so you’re well ahead of the game.
+Unless you are looking for an entry-level job, you have seen hundreds of resumes from job seekers, so you’re well ahead of the game.
 Ask yourself the following questions:

 • What layout errors made me toss a resume aside without reading it?